Copy this code to your website or blog. Learn more

 Note: Embedded images may not be used for commercial purposes.

-Members of the US salvage company Titan and Italian firm Micoperi work at the wreck of Italy's Costa Concordia cruise ship near the harbour of Giglio Porto on September 15, 2013.
-Salvage workers will attempt to raise the cruise ship on September 16, 2013, weather permitting, in the largest and most expensive maritime salvage operation in history, so-called 'parbuckling', to rotated the ship by a series of cables and hydraulic machines.
+Members of the US salvage company Titan and Italian firm Micoperi work at the wreck of Italy's Costa Concordia cruise ship near the harbour of Giglio Porto on September 16, 2013.
+Salvage workers will attempt to raise the cruise ship today, in the largest and most expensive maritime salvage operation in history, so-called 'parbuckling', to rotated the ship by a series of cables and hydraulic machines.
 Thirty-two people died when the ship, with 4,200 passengers onboard, hit rocks and ran aground off the island of Giglio on January 2012.
 AFP PHOTO / ANDREAS SOLARO (Photo credit should read ANDREAS SOLARO/AFP/Getty Images)

 Editorial image #:

 Contact your local office for all commercial or promotional uses.
 Full editorial rights UK, US, Ireland, Italy, Spain, Canada (not Quebec).
 Restricted editorial rights elsewhere, please call local office.

 People, Stability, Mode of Transport, Shipwreck, Rescue, Business, Environment, Nautical Vessel, Horizontal, Harbor, Italy, Working, USA, Sea, Emergencies and Disasters, Towing, Cruise, Titan, Wreck, Giglio Island, Wreck of the Costa Concordia, Rescue Worker.
 Find similar images

 Availability for this image cannot be guaranteed until time of purchase.